 One major issue that connects post-Taliban and pre-Taliban Afghanistan is that there is little overarching glue that holds Afghan factions together.
 The concept of nation is widely held, but not as strongly as are traditional patterns of affiliation.
 There is a popular aversion to formal "parties" as historically tools of neighboring powers-a perception stemming from the war against the Soviet Union when seven mujahedin parties were funded by and considered tools of outside parties.
-Some of these mujahedin parties remain, such as Hizb-e-Islam and Jamiat Islami, discussed below.
-However, most of the parties that have been formed are centered around specific personalities.
-Prior to September 2009, when a new political parties law was adopted, there were 110 registered political parties.
-However, the September 2009 law required the parties to reregister, and only five completed the process by the time of the September 18, 2010, parliamentary election.
+Some of these mujahedin parties remain, such as the mostly Pashtun Hizb-e-Islam and the mostly Tajik Jamiat Islami, as discussed below.
+However, most of the mujahedin era parties have evolved into alternate or broader coalitions.
+Hizb-e-Islam is a notable exception to that trend, and it does generally still compete in elections as a distinct party.
+Prior to September 2009, when a new political party's law was adopted, there were 110 registered political parties.
+However, a September 2009 law required the parties to reregister, and only five completed the process by the time of the September 18, 2010, parliamentary election.

-Partly because parties are viewed with suspicion, President Hamid Karzai has not formed his own party, but many of his supporters in the National Assembly (parliament) belong to a moderate faction of the mostly Pashtun mujahedin-era party Hizb-e-Islam that is committed to working within the political system.
-The is grouping was reduced somewhat by the results of the September 18, 2010, parliamentary elections.
+Partly because parties are viewed with suspicion, President Hamid Karzai has not formed his own party, but many of his supporters in the National Assembly (parliament) belong to a moderate faction of Hizb-e-Islam that is committed to working within the political system.
+The grouping was reduced somewhat by the results of the September 18, 2010, parliamentary elections.
 The putative leader of this group is Minister of Economy Abdul Hadi Arghandiwal.
-The speaker of the Wolesi Jirga (lower house of parliament) selected in February 2011, Abdul Raouf Ibrahimi, is said to belong to this party, even though he is an ethnic Uzbek (and Hezb-e-Islam is overwhelmingly Pashtun).
-A militant faction of Hizb-e-Islam Gulbuddin (HIG).
+A militant faction of Hizb-e-Islam is loyal to pro-Taliban insurgent leader Gulbuddin Hikmatyar; it is called Hizb-e-Islam Gulbuddin (HIG).

 Other large parties that do exist, for example the Junbush Melli of Abdul Rashid Dostam, tend to be identified with specific ethnic (in his case, Uzbeks) or sectarian factions, rather than overarching themes.
-A party that includes many Tajiks is Jamiat Islami (Islamic Society), a party that grouped Tajik leaders during the anti-Soviet war, although many Tajik leaders have gravitated to broader groupings discussed later, such as the United Front and the Hope and Change Movement.
-However, these are not "ethnic" parties per se, in that Article 35 of the Afghan constitution bans parties based on ethnicity or religious sect.
-Some parties tend to be left wing, such as the National United Party of Afghanistan.
+A major party is Jamiat Islami (Islamic Society), a party that grouped Tajik leaders during the anti-Soviet war, although many Tajik leaders still identify with the broader anti-Taliban "Northern Alliance," and more recently broader groupings discussed later, such as the United Front and the Hope and Change Movement.
+However, these parties do not advertise themselves as "ethnic" parties per se, because Article 35 of the Afghan constitution bans parties based on ethnicity or religious sect.

-It was hoped that post-Taliban Afghanistan would produce secular, democratic parties.
-Some have formed, such as the Afghanistan Labour and Development Party, the National Solidarity Party of Afghanistan's Youth, the Republican Party, and the National Congress Party of Afghanistan led by Abdul Latif Pedram.
-However, some believe that these parties remain weak because the Single, Non-Transferable Vote (SNTV) system-in which each voter casts a ballot for only one candidate-favors candidates running as independents rather than as members of parties.
+It was hoped that post-Taliban Afghanistan would produce a substantial number of secular, panethnic democratic parties.
+Some large such parties have formed, particularly the Hope and Change party of Dr. Abdullah, discussed further below.
+Another secular, pan-ethnic party, the Truth and Justice Party, was formed by ex-Interior Minister Mohammad Hanif Atmar and other allies in October 2011, also discussed further below.
+Smaller secular parties include the Afghanistan Labour and Development Party, the National Solidarity Party of Afghanistan's Youth, the Republican Party, and the National Congress Party of Afghanistan led by Abdul Latif Pedram.
+Some parties are left wing, such as the National United Party of Afghanistan, led by former parliamentarian Nur ul-Haq Ulumi.
+However, some believe that all the smaller, idea-based parties remain weak because the Single, Non-Transferable Vote (SNTV) system-in which each voter casts a ballot for only one candidate-favors candidates running as independents rather than as members of parties.
 Moreover, Western-style parties are generally identified by specific ideologies, ideas, or ideals, while most Afghans, as discussed above, retain their traditional affiliations.
+As a result, many of the parties that have been formed since the fall of the Taliban have centered around personalities rather than broad idea-driven platforms.